jarry-xiao/candyland/cli/gumball-machine/README.md

 Created Merkle Roll Publickey: FFsMEokRrRNmaWXoXeud42A27UNXq7qzfLCDbrosyoC4
 ```

+Something which may be useful, especially for larger gumball machines, is to avoid storing "config lines" in the gumball machine account.
+To avoid this, one can set `extensionLen`: 0 in the JSON above.
+When `extensionLen` is zero, you do not need to add any config lines to your machine before people are able to mint (all you need to do is `init-indices` and then up to `maxItems` NFTs can be minted from your machine).
+Note though that the "config data" for each minted NFT will just correspond to the bytes of its numeric index rather than a custom "config line" and so you may need an off-chain mapping of numeric ids -> uri extensions to fetch the appropriate metadata for the NFT.

 ### init-indices

 Corresponds to `initialize_indices_chunk` EXCEPT that it intializes ALL indices, rather than just one chunk.